AbhishekJamkar/Online_Medicine_Delivery_System/README.md

-# Online_Food_Delivery_System
+# Online_Medicine_Delivery_System
-The Food Delivery System is a full Stack Web Development Application that allows customers to order their meal of their liking, which is based on ReactJS, NodeJS and mongoDB...
+The Medicine Delivery System is a full Stack Web Development Application that allows customers to order medicines, cosmetics and ayurvedic products, using MERN stack.